 Kristen Lindquist attended Middlebury College in Vermont and received her MFA in poetry from the University of Oregon.
 She worked many summers at the Bread Loaf Writers Conference.
-Her poetry and other writings have appeared in such venues as Down East, Maine Times, Bangor Metro, Northern Sky News, and Bangor Daily News, as well as various literary journals and anthologies.
+Her poetry and other writings have appeared in such venues as Down East, Maine Times, Bangor Metro, Northern Sky News, and Bangor Daily News, as well as various literary journals, online haiku journals, and anthologies.
 Her publications include the chapbook Invocation to the Birds (Oyster River Press, 2001), Transportation (Megunticook Press, 2011), which was a finalist for a Maine Literary Award, and Tourists in the Known World: New & Selected Poems (Megunticook Press, 2017).

 An avid birder since childhood, Kristen served as the first female member of the Maine Bird Records Committee.
-She has guided around Maine for such organizations as Maine Audubon, Friends of Baxter State Park, Coastal Mountains Land Trust, and the Acadia Birding Festival.
-She currently serves on the Town of Camden's Budget Committee, on the board of Merryspring Nature Center, as chair of the Maine Community Foundation's Knox County Fund, and as the treasurer of West Bay Rotary.
+She has led bird-watching outings around Maine for such organizations as Maine Audubon, Friends of Baxter State Park, Coastal Mountains Land Trust, Merryspring Nature Center, and the Acadia Birding Festival.
+She wrote the Knox County (and part of Waldo County) entries for the recent book Birdwatching in Maine: A Site Guide.
+In 2019 she will be the naturalist for the Coastal Maine Hiking outing offered by Distant Journeys.

 She lives in her hometown of Camden, Maine, with her husband, novelist Paul Doiron, and this (indoor) cat: